25iscool/How-to-use-combos/README.md

 and alot more places.
 Once you have loaded the accounts to the checker you'll need proxies, they can be found at sites such as https://www.proxy-list.download/ (not hq at all).
-When you have your proxies and accounts ready you can start a scan, it may take awhile to get hits so you need to be patient.
+When you have your proxies and accounts ready you can start a scan, it may take a while to get hits so you need to be patient.

 # #4 Profit
 Now that you have your accounts, depending on what's on them you can sell them to people, most do this through selly.gg and then advertise their "alt shop" via youtube and other places